ufosc/swampymud/README.md

 ﻿# MuddySwamp

 Multi-user dungeons, or "MUDs" are text-based role-playing games, that naturally evolved from the text-based rpg and adventure games of the 1970s.
 This project aims to introduce a new generation—one that never experienced a world without broadband internet—to this classic game genre.
 While this code can be adapted for any setting, we intend to render our university in beautiful ASCII.

+Note: this repo has the internal (less stable) branch `develop` set to default.
+For a more stable version, please look at the `master` branch.

 ## Requirements